aspose-html/aspose-html-reference-tutorials/html/english/java/configuring-environment/use-message-handlers/_index.md

     "output.png"
 );
 ```
-Here, we use the `Converter.convertHTML` method to convert the HTML document to a PNG file.
-The `ImageSaveOptions` allows us to specify options for saving the image, such as resolution and format.

 ## Step 7: Clean Up Resources
-Finally, always ensure that you clean up any resources used during the process.
-This includes disposing of the `Configuration` and `HTMLDocument` objects.
+Always dispose of the `Configuration` object to free native resources and avoid memory leaks.

 ```java
 } finally {
     if (configuration != null) {